-Sometimes you may feel that the law favors a child’s mother, but a thorough understanding of your rights can empower you to make changes.
-Let our team of family lawyers focus on your rights as a father and provide a pathway to what you need and deserve.
+Sometimes you may feel that the law favors your child’s mother, but a thorough understanding of your rights can empower you to make changes.
+Let our team of family attorneys focus on your rights as a father and provide a pathway to what you need and deserve.

 Rights Protected Under Maryland Law